 3. Intentionally create spaces to have conversations about diversity and actively invite those whose voices may be missing because they feel unwanted, threatened, or devalued.
 Talk about the challenges and benefits of the DEI journey, and in those same spaces, talk thru the solutions.
 My insight as a woman of color in the workplace is valuable, but the insights of my white male counterparts are also valuable and vital because combining both is how we collaboratively solve for equality and fairness overall.

 4. Apply change management practices to DEI work.
-DEI will not work with a subset of individuals — it needs the same level of collaboration and partnership as any other strategic initiative.
+DEI will not work if you only include a subset of individuals — it needs the same level of collaboration and partnership as any other strategic initiative.
 It is never too late to gather feedback from your employees to understand how they see themselves fitting into the DEI work.
 Excellent change management involves bringing everyone along with you, and often, that means meeting people where they are to understand their concerns, building a plan together, and creating belongingness.

 One of my favorite sayings is “we all eat,” and Urban Dictionary defines it as, “The act of taking care of each other and promoting the general best in your group and/or family” — and it works perfectly for DEI.
 Updates to policies and practices that promote equity and inclusion can sometimes be seen as a zero-sum game — someone has to lose for others to win.
 But the reality is, when we prioritize diversity, equity, and inclusion, everyone wins.
 The DEI journey is there so that “we all eat,” so come back to the table and invite others that may have silently stepped away; there is more than enough for everyone.